-There is nothing special about using pinking shears.
+There is nothing special about using these shears.
 If you decide to use these, you just cut the fabric the same way as with classic shears.

-Yes, you can, but the fabric will fray anyway as using pinking shears only does not prevent woven fabrics from fraying.
+Yes, you can, but the fabric will fray anyway as pinking does not prevent woven fabrics from fraying.
 It does not really matter whether you cut the fabric on the length grain, cross grain or bias (see the images and scheme below).

-You can use pinking shears to finish edges on firmly woven fabric that does not fray too badly in the following way:
+You can use this method to finish edges on firmly woven fabric that does not fray too badly in the following way:

 Stitch along the fabric about 0,5 cm (about 1/4 inch) from its edge (see the image below).

-Then cut along these stitches with pinking shears (see the image below).
+Pink along these stitches (see the image below).